dan-fritchman/Thesis/content.md

 assert p.text == "Your Favorite Module"  # Also passes
 ```

-### A Note on Parametrization
+### A Note on Parameterization

 Hdl21 `Generators` have parameters. `Modules` do not.

 This is a deliberate decision, which in this sense makes `hdl21.Module` less feature-rich than the analogous `module` concepts in existing HDLs (Verilog, VHDL, and even SPICE).
 These languages support what might be called "static parameters" - relatively simple relationships between parent and child-module parameterization.
 Setting, for example, the width of a signal or number of instances in an array is straightforward.
-But more elaborate parametrization-cases are either highly cumbersome or altogether impossible to create.
-Hdl21, in contrast, exposes all parametrization to the full Python-power of its generators.
+But more elaborate parameterization-cases are either highly cumbersome or altogether impossible to create.
+Hdl21, in contrast, exposes all parameterization to the full Python-power of its generators.

 ### Just what does `h.generator`... do?